Two-timescale Extragradient for Finding Local Minimax Points: Abstract

 \section{Abstract}

 Minimax problems are notoriously challenging to optimize.
-However, we demonstrate that the two-timescale extragradient can be a viable solution.
-By utilizing dynamical systems theory, we show that it converges to points that satisfy the second-order necessary condition of local minimax points, under a mild condition.
-This work surpasses all previous results as we eliminate a crucial assumption that the Hessian, with respect to the maximization variable, is nondegenerate.
+However, we present that the two-timescale extragradient method can be a viable solution.

+By utilizing dynamical systems theory, we show that it converges to points that satisfy the second-order necessary condition of local minimax points, under mild conditions that the two-timescale gradient descent ascent fails to work.
+This work provably improves upon all previous results on finding local minimax points, by eliminating a crucial assumption that the Hessian with respect to the maximization variable is nondegenerate.